How do you train to become a teacher?

 Funding for teacher training

 Loans to cover tuition fees may be available to home and EU students on full and part-time courses.
-The loan won't have to be repaid until you're working and earning over £21,000 a year.
+The loan won't have to be repaid until you're working and earning over the current threshold.
+Student maintenance grants have been replaced by loans that will have to be paid back.

-Non-repayable scholarships and bursaries are available for trainee teachers on some full and part-time primary and secondary PGCE courses, SCITT schemes and School Direct programmes.
+Within England non-repayable scholarships and bursaries are available for trainee teachers on some non-salaried training programmes.
 The amount you receive depends on the subject you plan to teach and degree class.
-For those who train in 2015/16, the scholarships and bursaries available are: